-Rosmus did not look at Lupin, and continued to pulverize some more shavings, "No. It's silly isn't it?
+Rosmus did not look at Lupin, and continued to pulverize some more shavings, “No. It’s silly isn’t it?
 This whole thing?
 Muddy!
 What nonsense.
-Mago's lineage was clear as day."
-Rosmus mixed a handful of powder with crushed waterstones, and began to massage it into shape, gradually adding more water or more powder as needed.
-"You know, I'm thinking of becoming a travelling potter.
-I heard Finiku love Verido pottery!"
+Mago’s lineage was clear as day.”
+Rosmus mixed a handful of powder with the juice of a looma root, and began to massage it into shape, gradually adding more water or more powder as needed.
+“You know, I’m thinking of becoming a travelling potter.
+I heard Finiku love Verido pottery!”

 “You want to leave the Ilk?
 I thought you were learning how to be a Reader?
 It’s a dying art Ros, it’ll die with you if you leave.”

 “Land-dwellers name themselves, did you know this?
 Pattern Reading, as it is now, has become a matter of superstition.
 Vol doesn’t care about patterns or klorealines.
 We do.
 We rely on half-baked rituals because we are afraid.”

 “Afraid of what?”
 Lupin asked, but in truth, did not want to know the answer.